 There is no better time to hire a professional REALTOR® to assist with a future transaction.
 With over 1,800 members, the Association is ready to serve the public in any and all real estate transactions.
 President Taylor noted that, “With so many options to choose from and so many different ways to search for property, utilizing the expertise of a professional REALTOR® will simplify the process of selling an existing home or searching for a new home.”

 To view an extensive database of residential, commercial and land that are currently for sale in Sussex County, visit SCAOR’s website at www.scaor.com.

-The Sussex County Association of Realtors was chartered in 1949 and has steadily grown in size, scope and mission during its more than six decades in Sussex County.
-It is a professional trade association with goals of carrying out a program of education and advocacy for real estate in the county.
+The Sussex County Association of Realtors was chartered in 1949 and has steadily increased in size, scope, and mission during its more than six decades representing buyers and sellers in Sussex County.
+SCAOR is a professional trade association with a mission statement of ethics, education and advocacy for real estate transactions throughout the County.

 To read more about issues related to Sussex County’s real estate industry, visit SCAOR’s website at www.scaor.com.